Universality in driven open quantum matter: Nonequilibrium first-order phase transitions

+The first-order transition can be approached in a Langevin truncation, which was introduced in Ref.~\cite{BuchholdFirstOrder}.
+In this framework, each RG transformation, i.e., each integration over short distance fluctuations, modifies the potential $V$ and the noise kernel $\chi$.
+At RG scale $k$, the dynamics are described by the Langevin equation \eqref{eq:bistabilityDark} with $V \to V_k$ and $\chi \to \chi_k$.
 The potential $V_k$ and the noise kernel $\chi_k$ transform under each RG step.
 A truncation of this form ensures that the evolution of the distribution function of the field $\phi$ at each momentum scale $k$ follows a regular Fokker-Planck equation, and thus remains a well-defined, nonnegative probability distribution under coarse graining.
 In general, one might also include a scale-dependent wave function renormalization, $\sim Z_k\partial_t\phi$, and diffusion $\sim D_k\nabla^2\phi$, but their evolution is expected to be negligible due to the finite correlation length (verified in Ref.~\cite{BuchholdFirstOrder} for Eq.~\eqref{eq:bistabilityDark}).

 The Keldysh action for the effective Langevin equation is